Charming Korcula Guide

 Why should you visit Korcula Island?

 While choosing islands, we had difficulty narrowing it down to my top two favorites.
 Korcula (or Korčula) has been voted one of the most beautiful islands in the world!
 It has one of the most stunning old towns, gorgeous beaches, lots of little islands to explore close to the central Island, and a much slower pace and vibe than its famous sister island, Hvar.
 It’s also central to Split and Dubrovnik, so adding it to your itinerary is very convenient.
 While choosing islands, I had difficulty narrowing it down to my top 2 faves.
 Korčula has been voted one of the most beautiful islands in the world!
 It has one of the most stunning old towns, gorgeous beaches, lots of little islands to explore close to the central Island, and a much slower pace and vibe than its famous sister island, Hvar.
 It’s also central to Split and Dubrovnik, so adding to your itinerary is very convenient.
-We have visited the Island many times and always loved it, so we decided to write our Charming Korcula Guide in the first place.
+We have visited the Island many times and always loved it, so we wrote our Charming Korcula Guide in the first place.

 Korcula - aerial view